-- The proposed timetable demonstrating a return to attending full-time (within 6 weeks). - Details of the review schedule. - An assessment of why the child cannot currently access a full-time education and why it would not be in their best interest to do so. - The supportive interventions that will accompany this reduction in time at school. - How the child will be able to participate in the universal offer during the reintegration. - Outcomes and exit strategies.
+- The proposed timetable demonstrating a return to attending full-time (within 6 weeks). - Details of the review schedule.

+- An assessment of why the child cannot currently access a full-time education and why it would not be in their best interest to do so. - Clear and SMART action plan including supportive interventions that directly address the needs of the child that are preventing them from accessing a full-time education.
+How the child will be able to participate in the universal offer during the reintegration. - Outcomes and exit strategies.
 How will all parties know that it is successful? - The named person responsible for the plan within the school. - Consideration should be given whether alternative provision is necessary to meet the child's needs. - How parents/carers will be supported during the time when their child is not in school considering the pressures this may place on home life.